 Publicist Stuart Shepard finds himself trapped in a phone booth, pinned down by an extortionist's sniper rifle.
-Unable to leave or get help from the surrounding bystanders, Stuart negotiates with the caller that leads to a jaw-dropping climax.
+Unable to leave or receive outside help, Stuart's negotiation with the caller leads to a jaw-dropping climax.

 Stu Shepard is a fast talking and wise cracking New York City publicist who gets out of trouble and lies with his clever charm, connections, and charisma.
 Stu's greatest lie is to his wife Kelly, who he is cheating on with his girlfriend, Pam.
 Upon answering a call in a phone booth in belief it is Pam, Stu is on the line with a dangerous yet intelligent psychopath with a sniper rifle.
 When realizing it is not a joke, Stu is placed in a powerful mind game of wits and corruption.
 The New York City Police eventually arrive thereafter and demand Stu comes out of the phone booth- but how can he when if he hangs up or leaves the booth he will die?Written by

 103 of 136 people found this review helpful.

 Was this review helpful to you?

 | Report this